 Before the 1970s, there weren’t standard regulations for mobile homes, which meant less oversight about how they were built and what materials were used.
 So, you can see how there would be questions about quality and safety.
 But that all changed in 1974 with the National Mobile Home Construction and Safety Standards Act, which is what distinguishes old mobile homes from modern manufactured homes.

 Then in 1976, the HUD Manufactured Home Construction and Safety Standards set the standards for how manufactured homes are built today.
 This includes areas like:

-After this act was passed, the HUD Code was implemented and is followed by every manufactured home builder in America, including our home building facilities.
-This code ensures that every manufactured home builder follows the standards enforced by the U.S. Department of Housing and Urban Development.
+This HUD Code is followed by every manufactured home builder in America, including all of Clayton’s home building facilities, and is enforced by the U.S. Department of Housing and Urban Development.